aliehs111/SVG-logo-maker/README.md

 # SVG Logo Generator
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description
-  An application that generates and SVG logo based on user input for text, color and shape.
+  An application using node.js and inquirer that generates an SVG logo based on user input for text, color and shape.
+This application features an integrated readme generator.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)